Code-Institute-Submissions/salute03-ms2-project-africa-legends_MayResub/README.md

 ## Project Overview

-This is a front-end web page for an outdoor fitness trainer based in Lagos Nigeria, Pelumi.
+This is a front-end web page for a history magazine/blog.
 Pelumi is setting up his own business providing a range of personal training, group workouts and using sport as a mode of training.

 He wanted a website that showcases what he offers to his clients and potential clients, how he can help his clients benefit from having a personal trainer, importance of yoga and how it greatly improves more than just flexibility & having fun.